It’s free and it benefits everyone

 It’s nutrient rich, good for mum and for bubs, boosts a baby’s future school attendance and even their IQ.
-Sound like an infomercial?
-Yup.
-There are many products that promise all these things for a newborn bub, but breast milk can do all that – and it’s free.
+There are many products that promise all these things for a newborn, but breast milk is the best product that does all that – and it’s free.

-Of all the life-saving interventions for infants, breastfeeding has the most impact and benefit for everyone.
-Breastfeeding can save health-care systems significant resources due to reduced illness among breastfed babies.
-In the United States of America, US$13 billion could be saved in paediatric health care and other costs if the rate of exclusive breastfeeding increased.
-Another US$17.4 billion could be saved on maternal health care and other costs.
+Of all the life-saving interventions for infants, breastfeeding has the most impact and benefit.
+Breastfeeding can save healthcare systems significant resources due to reduced illness among breastfed babies.

 Breastfeeding provides a natural, renewable food that needs no packaging, transportation or cooking, making it environmentally friendly.

 It saves babies’ lives

 From birth to six months of age, feeding infants nothing but breastmilk guarantees them a food source that is uniquely adapted to their nutrient needs.
 It’s also safe, clean, healthy and accessible, no matter where they live.